amajor/boilerplate-react-app/README.md

 npm run create
 ```

-This will prompt you with two questions.
-The responses you provide will be used in the naming and setup of the component files.
+This will prompt you with one simple question.
+The response you provide will
+be used in the naming and setup of the component files.

 ### Example